Skip to the content

 Our guidance

-Explore the guidance the Legal Affairs team have produced for bottlers and distillers.
+Explore the guidance the Legal Affairs team have produced.

 As a registered "Geographical Indication" (GI) in many overseas markets including the EU, Scotch Whisky is protected from misuse, imitation, evocation and any other practice liable to mislead consumers.